UKTradeInvestment/enav-alpha-buildpack/README.md

-# enav-alpha-buildpack
+# navigator-buildpack
-The heroku buildpack for the enav-alpha application
+The heroku buildpack for the navigator application

-enav-alpha buildpack to run the necessary installation of the enav-alpha application the heroku infrastructure.
+navigator buildpack to run the necessary installation of the navigator application the heroku infrastructure.

 ## Setup